mkumar73/beckernick.github.io/_posts/2016-09-23-job-discovery.markdown

 3. Identify the ones that are relevant to me
 4. Email me a list of the recent jobs that are relevant to me every day

 Then I'll stick this in my crontab and just check my email every day for new data science jobs.
-Since I want to be able to control many of the parameters (including the job search terms), I'm going to build this pipeline through a series of stand-alone functions.
+Since I want to be able to tweak many of the parameters (including the job search terms), I'm going to build this pipeline through a series of stand-alone functions.

 # Evaluating a Single Job